Welcome to Senior

-The Senior School at Upper Yarra Secondary College is responsible for all programs related to Years 10, 11 and 12.
-Each year level has a specific team of staff to manage and supervise all aspects of students at their year level.
-This approach allows each teacher to support a particular Homegroup, offering one to one support to all students in their Home Group.
-These supports include curriculum delivery, wellbeing, extension activities, events and excursions and promoting student voice within the College.
-Each Home Group teacher is supported by their Team Leader and the Senior School Leader.
+The Senior School at Upper Yarra Secondary College is responsible for all programs related to Years 11 and 12.
+Each year level has a specific team of staff to manage and supervise all aspects of students at their year level supported by their Team Leader and the Senior School Leader.
+This includes curriculum delivery, wellbeing, extension activities, events and excursions and promotion of student voice within the College.

 There are three pathways students can take through their senior years at Upper Yarra Secondary College; VCE (Victorian Certificate of Education), VCAL (Victorian Certificate of Applied Learning) and VET/VCE (Vocational Education and Training).
 We have many partnerships with Universities and TAFE Institutions to assist our students with transitions into further education or training once they have completed their secondary schooling.